Suhl: Since 1815

-The Congress of Vienna in 1815 led to the Saxonian loss of Suhl, which became part of Prussia.
+The Congress of Vienna in 1815 led to the Saxonian loss of Suhl, which became part of the Prussian Province of Saxony, where it remained from 1815 to 1944 and again shortly in 1945.
 Staying an exclave within Ernestine territories, Suhl was part of the Schleusingen district until the dissolution of Prussia in 1945.

 The later 19th century brought the connection to the railway in 1882 and the industrialisation of the metalworking business.
 About 1920, Suhl has been a centre of left-wing revolutionary groups, so that the Reichswehr occupied the city (and the neighbour-town Zella-Mehlis) during the Kapp Putsch and ended the workers uprising.
 After 1935, the military industry saw another boom, caused by the Nazi armament.
 About 10,000 forced labourers had to work in the city's arms industry after 1940.

 The US Army reached Suhl on 3 April 1945 and was replaced by Soviet troops on 1 July 1945.
 At the same year, Suhl became part of Thuringia, which was replaced by three Bezirks in 1952.
-Suhl became the capital of the south-western Bezirk, reaching from Bad Salzungen in the north-west to Sonneberg in the south-east with a population of 550,000.
-During the GDR period, the upgraded city saw a period of rapid urban growth, which is defining until today.
+Suhl became the capital of the south-western Bezirk Suhl, reaching from Bad Salzungen in the north-west to Sonneberg in the south-east with a population of 550,000.
+During the GDR period, the upgraded city saw rapid urban growth, which is defining until today.

 After the German reunification in 1990, Suhl lost its administrative functions when Thuringia was refounded and replaced the Bezirks.
 Furthermore, the industry collapsed.
 Both led to a structural crises, which isn't overcome yet.
 The population of Suhl declined about 35% since 1988.